mik90/dotfiles/README.md

 NixOS install for my framework laptop

-`/etc/nixos` is symlinked to this folder e.g. sudo ln -sv  `/path/to/this/folder/framework-nixos /etc/nixos`
+`/etc/nixos` is symlinked to this folder. e.g. sudo ln -sv  `/path/to/this/folder/framework-nixos /etc/nixos`

-## nixos/
+## desktop-nixos/

 NixOS install for my desktop's linux partition

-`/etc/nixos` is symlinked to this folder
+`/etc/nixos` is symlinked to this folder.  e.g. sudo ln -sv  `/path/to/this/folder/desktop-nixos /etc/nixos`